-We can learn a number of things from this remarkable event:
+We can learn a number of things from this remarkable event in 2015:

 1. It shows how quickly social attitudes can change.
 Homosexuality was only legalised in Ireland in 1993 (and divorce in 1996).
 The main factor is the dramatic loss of influence of the Catholic Church and the other the great improvement in Ireland’s economy since it joined the EU which encouraged secular attitudes.

 2. It underlines the huge responsibility resting upon the church and the very serious consequences of its failure to meet those responsibilities.
 The paedophile scandals amongst Irish Catholic priests, the repressive Catholic schools and the failure of the hierarchy to deal with these problems adequately have had a devastating effect.
 Attendance at mass on Sundays was 90% in the 1970s but by 2013 it was 34% and around 18% in Dublin.
 The Irish Catholic Church has lost credibility and, although 94% of Irish people identify as catholics, many of them voted for gay marriage.
 The failures of the Church of England are not as bad as the Irish Church but there have been paedophile scandals and the church has confused the nation over its view of homosexual practice.
 This contributed to our government suddenly approving gay marriage.

 3. The great joy and exhilaration expressed at the result by those who voted yes has a powerful and insidious emotional effect (I found it moving myself).
 Suddenly gay couples who had been together for years could enjoy the prospect of getting married.
 One man held a placard saying: “Thank you Ireland.
 This means everything.
 At last at the age of 60 I’m an equal citizen.”
 Another man was moved to tears as he said: “It’s an emotional day.
 I’m gay and I had two relationships for 20 years each.
 My partners both died and I would have loved to marry them.”
 This emotion is dangerous ….